j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.VerifiedReceipt.md

 • **latestReceipt**: `boolean`

-Tell the plugin that we've used the latest receipt
+True if we've used the latest receipt.

 ___